A multiple criteria methodology for priority based portfolio selection: Discussion (insights from practice) and major conclusions

 Some lines for future research should include:

-\begin{itemize}[label={--}] \item Given the success of the focus group in providing information, the interaction with the different stakeholders and the DM should be better discussed and investigated. \item The synergy of the projects should be considered in a more systematic way. \item Interaction effects between criteria \citep[see][]{FigueiraEtAl09} should be incorporated in the model. \item Adequate procedures to take more systematically into account robustness concerns should be studied. \end{itemize}
+\begin{itemize}[label={--}] \item Given the success of focus group in providing information, the interaction with the different participants and the decision maker should be better discussed and investigated. \item Synergy of projects should be considered in a more systematic way. \item Interaction effects between criteria \citep[see][]{FigueiraEtAl09} should be incorporated in the model. \end{itemize}